 Be it the breathtaking views, the fishing, the climbing, the hiking, the skiing, the biking, the chance to get away, or the chance to find something new, Jackson appeals to us all for many different reasons.
 For Phil Leeds, co-owner of Skinny Skis, it was climbing and skiing that initially pulled him to Jackson during his summers in college.
 However, he chose to make Jackson his permanent home in 1977 for a different reason.
 “It really was the people that were the drawing card”.
 He felt the welcoming community and the wonderful residents was what made this town special, and he wanted to surround himself in that atmosphere.
 Skinny Skis began the annual Run & Ride around 20-25 years ago as three early season duathlons to promote staying active in the community.
 It was the perfect way to kick off the spring and just have a fun time.
 Come hell or high water the race was held, creating an exciting and unpredictable factor to the event.

 After a few years, Kate McLaren, a local message therapist approached Phil.
 She had donated much of her time and services to the Oncology Department at St. John’s Health, and she understood the need of those affected by cancer.
-Her idea was this; make the Run & Ride a fundraiser and donate all the proceeds to the Cancer Patient Support Fund at St. John’s Hospital Foundation.
+Her idea was this; make the Run & Ride a fundraiser and donate all the proceeds to the Cancer Patient Support Fund at St. John’s Health Foundation.
 Phil loved the idea and jumped on board immediately.

 In 1999 the 1st annual Run & Ride for the Cure took place.
 With 150 people participating every year, from elite athletes to small children, this event really is fun for everyone.
 The race is a 5k run then a 15k cycling course, available for competive men and women’s teams, as well as a shorter kid’s class and fun class.
 It is the perfect way to bring the entire community together, help keep the town of Jackson active, and spread cancer awareness.